CSS exercise (due September 26)

 Using your last week's exercise deliverables or the style guide template as a starting point, apply the following styling to the guide using a linked CSS file.

-5. Shorten the default width of the <p> element, but ensure it is still responsive when the viewport shrinks.
+element, but ensure it is still responsive when the viewport shrinks. - Style the

 Once done styling the guide

-2. Validate the page using the CSS Validator (W3C) to find any errors or potential problems in your markup.
+- Validate the page using our HTML/CSS Validator to find any errors or potential problems in your markup.

 If you have trouble uploading your file please email Andrew.

-Your submission is due before lecture on Sept 29.
+Your submission is due before 8:30am on September 26.

 Grading rubric